ZeroProoof/ZeroProof/README.md

 - **Serialization/De-serialization of transactions**: Capability to encode/decode/process transactions.

-- **Transaction validity and verification**: Any transactions flowing within the DERO network are validated, verified.
+- **Transaction validity and verification**: Any transactions flowing within the ZeroProof network are validated, verified.

 - **Socks proxy**: Socks proxy has been implemented and integrated within the daemon to decrease user identifiability and improve user anonymity.

 - **Interactive daemon**: can print blocks, txs, even entire blockchain from within the daemon
 	-	`version`, `peer_list` `status`, `diff`, `print_bc`, `print_block`, `print_tx` and several other commands implemented

-- **Networks**: DERO Daemon has both mainnet and testnet support.
+- **Networks**: ZeroProof Daemon has both mainnet and testnet support.

 - **Enhanced Reliability, Privacy, Security, Useability, Portabilty assured.**

-## DERO blockchain salient features
+## ZeroProof blockchain salient features

 - 16 Second Block time.
 - Extremely fast transactions with one minute/block confirmation time.